-Horror crash: Car slams into house in Flatbush, South Auckland
+Horror crash: Vehicle slams into house in Flatbush, South Auckland

 Fire and Emergency NZ said the crash happened in Ormiston Rd at 8am today.

-Despite the damage, the vehicle's occupants only suffered minor injuries, a FENZ spokesperson said,
+Despite the damage, the vehicle's occupants only suffered minor injuries, a FENZ spokesperson said.

 Firefighters have added support to the damaged wall of the property until the owners can do further repairs.